anselvar/cse15l-lab-reports/lab-report-5-week-10.md

 - The test file for their repo passed the test, while mine did not.
 - ![Image](193.png)
 - This code should produce no link, but my code did not detect the lack of parentheses, and considered whatever was after the brackets as a link.
+Instead, it should detect that there is no actual url inside.

 ## Second error
 - [test2](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/507.md)